dmuller189/C-Process-API-Tutorial/README.md

 it nonetheless displays how the stack, heap, and data sections are used when writing a C program.

-## Running Multiple Processes and an Asside on Virtualization
+## Running Multiple Processes and Virtualization

 Another key feature of operating systems is the ability to create multiple processes and seeming execute them at the same time.
 This ability is a result of cpu and memory **virtualization**.
-The details and complexities of virtualization are beyond the scope of this instructional, but an OS can create the illusion of runnning multiple processes at once with a technique called **time sharing**.
-The OS simple runs one process, stops it,runs another process, and continues for each process.
+The details and complexities of virtualization are beyond the scope of this instructional, but an OS can create the illusion of running multiple processes at once with a technique called **time sharing**.
+The OS simple runs one process, stops it, runs another process, and continues for each process.
 The mechanism for switching processes is called **context switching**, and the OS decides to switch processes through a **scheduling policy**, which uses performance metrics, historical data, and workload information to make these decisions.
 Therefore, a process can be in a **running** state, or a **ready** state.
 A process can also be **blocked** if it performs a task that makes it not ready to run until a future event occurs.

- An example is when a process asks the disk for I/O.  These transitions look someting like this:
+ An example is when a process asks the disk for I/O.  These transitions look something like this:

 <img align="right" src="./media/processTransition.jpg" width="400px" alt="picture">